paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/rp/methods.md

 Example Fault Tree with OR and AND gates.
 ```

 A system consisting of n components or sub-systems, of which only k need to be functioning for system success, is called a “k-out-of-n” configuration.
 For such a system, k is less than n.
 The associated fault tree is represented with a voting gate, the figure indicates the number of basic events that are required for the top event.
-Given that the system components are identical and statistically independent the system reliability is given by the Binomial distribution in [Equation 4.12](syst_equation4_12).
+Given that the system components are identical and statistically independent the system reliability is given by the Binomial distribution in Eq. {eq}`Equation 7.12`.

 (syst_figure4_12)=
 ```{figure} ../../picture/figure4_12.png